 - Verify that the preparation of the basement material that requires that stabilizing conforms to the requirements in Sections 24-1.03B and 24-2.01D(1)(b), “Preparing Basement Material,” of the Standard Specifications.

 - For each delivery of lime, obtain the certificate of compliance and the weighmaster certificate.
 Obtain samples of the lime at the frequency rate shown in Section 6-1, “Sample Types and Frequencies,” of this manual.

 - Observe the spreading of the lime to determine that the equipment and method used meet the specified requirements.

 - Check the spread rate of the lime.
 When dry lime is spread, the rate of spread may be checked by either of the following means:

-- Placing building paper on a section before spreading and then weighing the material from a known length of spread (8 to 10 ft), similar to the drop pan or calibration pan method.
+- Placing building paper on a section before spreading and then weighing the material from a known length of spread, such as 8 feet to 10 feet, similar to the drop pan or calibration pan method.

 - Weighing the distributor before and after spreading a known length.

 - When lime is spread in a slurry, the rate is normally checked by either of the following means: